hasherwi/CS469-Group-Project/README.md

 2) Search for MP3 files.
 3) Play a MP3 file.

-Source for inspiration for playing back MP3 files: https://hzqtc.github.io/2012/05/play-mp3-with-libmpg123-and-libao.html
+Source of inspiration for playing back MP3 files: https://hzqtc.github.io/2012/05/play-mp3-with-libmpg123-and-libao.html

 High Level Architecture Diagram:
 Client > K8s Service (Load Balancer Type) > Replicated Server Containers

 The K8s service and containers will run on nodes of the Kubernetes cluster.
 Kubernetes cluster architecture is explained here: https://kubernetes.io/docs/concepts/architecture/

 UML Diagram:
 ![MP3DownloadAndPlay.png](diagrams/MP3DownloadAndPlay.png)

-## File Descriptions
+## File & Folder Descriptions
-server.c - Server code in C language.\
+.github/workflows/ - Test scripts for GitHub Actions\
+diagrams/ - UML Diagrams for Proposal\
+downloaded-mp3s/ - TODO\
+sample-mp3s/ - The MP3s files we're hosting.
+All royalty free of course.\
+server-helm-chart/ - Provides the files needed to deploy the server application on Kubernetes as as a Helm chart.
+See: https://helm.sh/docs/
+.gitignore - Ignore this. ;)\
+CommunicationConstants.h - Defines constants to be used in communication between Server and Client.\
+Dockerfile - Used to containerize the server code.\
+Makefile - Used to compile C code above.\
+README.md - This text.
 client.c - Client code in C language.\
+k8s-manifest-no-helm.yaml - Used to describe how to run the server container with Kubernetes.
+A Kubernetes manifest to deploy the server with no addons used.
+See: https://kubernetes.io/docs/concepts/workloads/management/\
 playaudio.c - A component of the client code in C language.\
-CommunicationConstants.h - Defines constants to be used in communication between Server and Client.\
-Makefile - Used to compile C code above.\
-Dockerfile - Used to containerize the server code.\
-k8s-manifest.yml - Used to describe how to run the server container with Kubernetes.\
-sample-mp3s/ - Contains MP3 files for the server to hold.

-## How to Setup Dev Environment

-/TODO/
+playaudio.h - A component of the client code in C language.\
+server.c - Server code in C language.\

 ## How to Run Server

-The server is available here as C source code.
-In the future, we'll provide an executable, Docker image, and Kubernetes manifest.
+TODO

 ## How to Run Client

-The client is available here as C source code.
-In the future, we'll provide an executable.
+TODO